Yobubble/email-virus-scanner/plan.md

 1. run ```docker compose up -d```
 2. Test sending email
     - using command ```mailpit sendmail < email.txt``` (attachments dont'work)
-    - using mailpit's REST API "http://localhost:8025/api/v1/send"
+    - Or, I already implemented one: ```go run main.go sendmail```, this will send mock email to mailpit directly using its REST API (http://localhost:8025/api/v1/send)
 3. Go to http://localhost:8025 to view the mailpit's UI and the email sent

 ![image](./images/overview.png)